-Historically, the second law was an empirical finding that was accepted as an axiom of thermodynamic theory.
+Historically, the second law of thermodynamics was an empirical finding that was accepted as an axiom of thermodynamic theory.
 Statistical mechanics, classical or quantum, explains the microscopic origin of the law.
 The second law has been expressed in many ways.
 Its first formulation is credited to the French scientist Sadi Carnot, who in 1824 showed that there is an upper limit to the efficiency of conversion of heat to work in a heat engine.
 This aspect of the second law is also known as Carnot's rule or limit.

 The second law of thermodynamics states that the spontaneous processes always proceed in such a way that the entropy of the universe increases.
 Entropy refers to the measure of the disorder or randomness of the particles that constitute the system.
-It is denoted by the symbol S. The tendency towards disorder is summarized in the law of disorder or simply the second law of thermodynamics.
+It is denoted by the symbol-S. The tendency towards disorder is summarized in the law of disorder or simply the second law of thermodynamics.

 Predicting changes in Entropy

 We need to recall that the change in enthalpy for a reaction is equal to the enthalpy of the products minus the enthalpy of the reactants.

 Therefore, if the entropy of the system increase during a process, SPRODUCTS>SREACTANTS and ∆ SSYSTEM are positive.
 Conversely, SPRODUCTS< SREACTANTS if the entropy of a system decreases during a reaction.